E-invoicing compliance and regulatory updates - Ecuador

 Supplier requirement: Ecuadorian suppliers must submit the digitally signed invoice data to SRI in the applicable XML format for authorization.
 After receiving authorization, they must send the invoice to the buyer, including the clearance evidence.
 Suppliers must be able to send a RIDE PDF on request.

-Buyer requirement: Ecuadorian buyers must be able to receive validated and digitally signed XML invoices.
+Buyer requirement: Ecuadorian buyers must be able to receive validated and digitally signed XML invoices and should validate these with SRI.

 Archiving requirement: Invoices must be archived digitally for seven years.

-Ensure compliance: Issue invoices in XML format and report the data to SRI.
+Ensure compliance: Issue invoices in XML format and clear the data with SRI.

 Archive properly: Store all electronic invoices for seven years.
 Digital archiving is allowed.